We all accept various risks; sports, stocks, card games, walking, riding bikes, surfing and sky diving.

-Do you stand right at the road edge when you wait for a bus, less than a meter away from a 50 kph passing car in the closet lane?
-Or do you stand way back from the curb closet to the nearest side of the closest building?
+Do you stand right at the road edge when you wait for a bus less than a meter away from a 50 kph passing car in the closest lane?
+Or do you stand way back from the curb closest to the nearest side of the closest building?

 Do you drive at 50 kph past a pedestrian standing on the curb corner?
-Or do you move into the faster lane giving a full lane between you and the unknown pedestrian?
+Or do you move into the faster lane giving an entire lane between you and the unknown pedestrian?

-Near all new drivers enter my driving school car and show me their driver’s license.
+Near, all new drivers enter my driving school car and show me their driver’s licenses.
 To date, not one driver has ever asked me for the following: